Sunday, July 7, 2024

 Steps:

-First, sand the top and bottom of the plywood.
+First, paint the underside of the plywood.

 Sixth, attach Lazy Susan hardware to the bottom -- and it's done!